cdamus/emf.compare/plugins/org.eclipse.emf.compare.specifications/design/facade/facade.md

   for façade-model synchronization
 * `org.eclipse.emf.compare.uml2.facade` — extends the core façade copier for UML semantics.
 Likewise the core façade-model synchronization framework
-* `org.eclipse.emf.compare.uml2.facade.tests` — provides J2EE Profile for UML and a
+* `org.eclipse.emf.compare.uml2.facade.tests` — provides two façade customizations:
-  J2EE Ecore model as a façade, with concrete façade provider and copier for J2EE, used in the definition of all of the UML façade test cases
+    + a J2EE Profile for UML with a J2EE Ecore model as a façade, with concrete façade provider and copier for J2EE, used in the definition of many of the UML façade test cases
+    + a partial façade for *opaque expressions* in UML, implementing a façade for the `OpaqueExpression` metaclass with a single property that is a list of `BodyEntry` elements that are integrated (language,&nbsp;body) pairs where the UML metamodel has them as parallel sequences with a one-to-one correspondence

 ![Façade-related Components](Fa_ade_Bundles.SVG)